wacko1805/Pixel-spoof-props/README.md

 Trick your device into thinking it a Google Pixel Changes your device props to the ones of the Google Pixel 5

+## unsuported devices:
+* Xiaomi Devices
+* Some devices based on the Mediatek PLatform.
 ## Requirements:

 * Magisk 18 or higher